tmccarthy/HypotheticalSenate/README.md

 ## Requirements

-This application requires JDK 8 to be installed.
+This application requires JDK 8 to build.

 ## The database